MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 ---------------------

 It is possible to draw images with a custom format by implementing the ``UIImageDrawing`` interface.
-This is an advanced use-case, only available with MicroUI 3.2 or higher.
+This advanced use case is available only with MicroUI 3.2 or higher.

 The ``UIImageDrawing`` interface contains one method for each image drawing primitive (draw, copy, region, rotate, scale, flip).
 Only the necessary methods can be implemented.
 Each non-implemented method will result in calling the stub implementation.

-The method ``handledFormat()`` needs to be implemented and returns the managed format.
+The method ``handledFormat()``must be implemented and returns the managed format.

-Once created, the ``UIImageDrawing`` implementation needs to be registered as a service.
+Once created, the ``UIImageDrawing`` implementation must be registered as a service.

 The following graph illustrates the drawing of an image: